reimai/github4s/microsite/docs/pull_request.md

 ## Review requests

 This API allows you to operate on review requests.
 Reviewers can be users and/or teams.
 Usernames should be used without a leading '@' sign.
-**NOTE**: There might be problems with team reviewers and Github App authentication.

 ### Add reviewers